JellalYu/Customize-facial-recognition-system-with-AWS-Rekognition/README.md

 2. Paste the following code to build an S3 bucket in N.Virginia region.
 Note that the bucket name here is unique.
 ```
 aws s3 mb s3://<your-own-bucket> --region us-east-1
 ```

 3. Go to S3 service page.
 Put the sub-folders of **DataFace** from this GitHub into your S3 bucket.

 ![4.png](/img/4.png)

 ### Create collection and index
 This step is to create your own collection, which will be used to place the index of each face.
-The index is the feature of image.
+The index is the feature of the image.

-1. Type the following code into Cloud9 environment.
+1. Type the following code into the Cloud9 environment.
 This is for creating Amazon Rekognition collection in N.Virginia region.

 ```
 aws rekognition create-collection --collection-id mylab_collection --region us-east-1
 ```

 2. Create indexes
 Paste the following python script into Cloud9 **New file** and save the name as “create_index.py”.
 ```
 import boto3